 You’d be surprised by how many horror movies revolve around killer dolls.
 Sir Anthony Hopkins himself starred in the 1978 horror film, Magic.
 Though it’s probably too understated for today’s audiences, critics liked it a lot.
 More recently, The Boy, starring The Walking Dead’s Lauren Cohan, impressed some horror fans.
 Someone thought it was good enough to warrant sequel.
 Too bad the sequel hasn’t made the same impression.

 Dolls is most definitely a 1980’s horror movie.
-From its VHS picture quality to the music score, Dolls just screams 80’s.
+From its VHS picture quality to the score, Dolls just screams 80’s.
 It’s also a surprisingly decent little horror comedy.
 Stuart Gordon, best known for Re-Animator, directs, which may explain the movie’s quality.
 It’s essentially a dark fairy tale where a group of lost travelers – some nice, others not so nice – stumble upon a mansion during a storm.
 The inhabitants, an elderly couple, are doll makers.
 And surprise, surprise, the dolls come to life at night.
 Perhaps realizing the inherent silliness of the concept, Gordon leans heavily on humor.
-All the performances are broad and hammy.
+All the performances are broad.
 But there’s some effective gore.
-In spite of its age, the killer doll effects hold up well.
-Gordon also avoids overexposing his killer dolls.
+In spite of its age, the killer doll effects also hold up well.
+Gordon avoids overexposing his killer dolls.
 At a trim 77 minutes, Dolls never overstays its welcome, making it a fun watch.

 Puppet Master (1989)

 Puppet Master was a straight-to-video release that developed a cult following.
 Like the Hellraiser and Children of the Corn series, Puppet Master has since sparked a never-ending cycle of sequels.
-Its most recent entry, Puppet Master: The Littlest Reich, came out just last year.
+Its most recent entry, Puppet Master: The Littlest Reich, came out In 2018.
 To be honest, Puppet Master’s story of toy-maker, Andre Toulon, and his living puppets never did much for me.
 It has atmosphere to spare, but it’s also dreadfully slow, taking itself far too seriously.
 And the less said about the performances, the better.
 Nonetheless, the killer puppet designs are admittedly pretty impressive.
 The Blade may not be Annabelle or Chucky, but he makes for a good killer doll.

 Yes, Goosebumps is a family-friendly horror movie.
 That’s not a bad thing.
 We need more gateways to horror for younger audiences.
 By the time RL Stine published his first horror novel, I was reading Stephen King.
 And the Goosebumps television series aired when I was in university, watching The X-Files.
 But my kids love the books and the series.
 And true to the series, the recent big screen adaptation was a fun, inventive movie.
 Slappy the Dummy was a favourite antagonist from the series, so it only made sense to build the movie around him.
 Though his creepiness factor is probably limited to children, Slappy is a formidable ‘dummy’ … or killer doll.
 Simply put, Goosebumps is the perfect family horror movie.